 While we did have different shifts of volunteers coming in on a daily basis to see to the cats' needs and let them out for some exercise, grooming, playtime and socialization, in the end, they all went back to their cages, and it is just not the same as having a home.

 Update: H.A.L.O. no longer has a physical facility.
 The reason and details are complicated, but suffice it to say, all of the adoptable cats of any age are now housed exclusively with foster family caregivers and taken to adoption events on the weekends at local pet shops.
 This is much less stressful for the cats, particularly the adults.

 Further update: The photo of "Shadow," above, is one of our personal rescues who now lives with us.
 In this photo, she appears to be black, but that was a lighting issue.
 She is actually a very pretty deep gray, known as a "Russian Blue."

 - Cat Adoption Tips for Older Cats

 Need tips on cat adoption?
 Consider adopting an older cat.
 The challenges and rewards are worth it!

-Save A Life; Give Yourself Some Joy
+Save a Life and Give Yourself Some Joy

 What are you waiting for?
-Go get a nice, mellow grown-up kitty!
+Go get a nice, mellow, grown-up kitty!

 © 2012 Liz Elias